 Advice without context should always be taken with a grain of salt!
 This book is based on more than a dozen interviews with folks operating in Staff engineer, or equivalent, roles, along with my personal experience leading engineering organizations at Calm, Stripe, and Uber.
 My hope is that this broad perspective will make the book applicable to your experience, although aspects of the advice are undeniably United States-centric and Silicon Valley-centric.

 The vast majority of the writing included in this book is available for free on staffeng.com, and will continue to available for free indefinitely.
+The book's foreword and ending section are not available on the website.

 All profits will be donated to non-profit organizations that work to increase access for underepresented communities in technology.